nhsuk/gp-data-etl/README.md

 Further details available [here](https://www.npmjs.com/package/node-schedule)

+The scheduler can be completely disabled by setting the `DISABLE_SCHEDULER` variable to `true`.

 A successful scrape will result in the file `gp-data.json` being written to the `output` folder.
 Two files are also written to Azure storage: `gp-data.json` and a time stamped version of the same data named `gp-data-YYYYMMDD.json` where `YYYYMMDD` is the current year, day and month.
 Summary JSON is available at `output/summary.json`.